 Daphne du Maurier, like the Brontes, was an expert at writing gothic romances.
 The young Mrs. De Winter is struggling to fight against the shadow of Rebecca, her husband’s first wife.
 Along with secrets from the past, the young bride must be on guard against Rebecca’s loyal housekeeper.
 The two lovers manage to survive the secrets that haunt the story.

 What are your favorite gothic romances?
-Sound off below…Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Sound off below…If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.